Introduction

 Gaming Performance and Thermals

-The secret to the Legion 5i’s success is its thermal management.
-Lenovo’s Cold Front cooling system allows the RTX 5060 to run at its maximum 140-watt power limit.
-This means the GPU never throttles down to save itself from overheating.
-You will easily hit well over 100 FPS in games like Helldivers 2 or Apex Legends on high settings.
+The key feature of the Legion 5i that makes it unbeatable is its thermals.
+The cold front cooling design by Lenovo allows the RTX 5060 to stay at its maximum 140w power limit all the time.
+This means the GPU will not throttle down due to overheating, and you will easily get well over 100 FPS in games like Helldivers 2 or Apex Legends running at high settings.

 Pros:

-- The 2.5K OLED screen is gorgeous and colour-accurate.
+The 2.5K OLED screen is vibrant and accurate in colour.

 Cons: